Education in South Africa: Basic education system (primary and secondary schools)

+Basic Education in South Africa takes place in primary and secondary level from Grade 1 (6 - 7-year-olds) to Grade 12 (18 - 21-year-olds).
+Students who succeed in Grade 12 graduate with a matriculation certificate, which enables them to transition to tertiary level education.

-The DBE officially groups grades into two "bands" called General Education and Training (GET), which includes grade 0 plus grades 1 to 9, and Further Education and Training (FET), which includes grades 10-12 as well as non-higher education vocational training facilities.
+The DBE officially groups grades into two "bands" called General Education and Training (GET), which includes Grade R (South Africa's equivalent of Kindergarten) plus Grades 1 to 9, and Further Education and Training (FET), which includes Grades 10 to 12 as well as non-higher education vocational training facilities.

-The GET (General Education and Training band) is subdivided further into "phases" called the Foundation Phase (grade 0 plus grade 1 to 3), the Intermediate Phase (grades 4 to 6), and the Senior Phase (grades 7 to 9).
+The GET band is subdivided further into "phases" called the Foundation Phase (Grades R to 3), the Intermediate Phase (Grades 4 to 6), and the Senior Phase (Grades 7 to 9).
+On an international level, the Foundation and Intermediate phases correspond to elementary education, while the Senior Phase corresponds to lower secondary education.

 The administrative structure of most ordinary schools in South Africa do not reflect the division of bands and phases, however.
 For historical reasons, most schools are either "primary" schools (grade R plus grades 1 to 7) or "secondary" schools, also known as high schools (grades 8 to 12).

 Optional grades

-Some home schools and private schools offer the option to complete an additional year after grade 12, sometimes known as grade 13 or "post-matric".
-The South African governmental school system does not have a grade 13, but it forms part of non-South African curriculums that are sometimes followed by private schools in South Africa.
+Some home schools and private schools offer the option to complete an additional year after grade 12, sometimes known as "post-matric". ,it forms part of non-South African curriculums that are sometimes followed by private schools in South Africa.

 The DBE's Foundation Phase includes a pre-school grade known as grade R, for "reception".
 Grade R is compulsory, but not all primary schools offer grade R. Grade R may also be attended at pre-school facilities.
 Other grades that can be completed at a pre-school centre include grade 00 and grade 000 (although the 000 and 00 designations are not universally applied).
 Grade R is sometimes called Grade 0 (pronounced "grade nought"), particularly in previously white schools, where the usage was once common.

 Learner ratios

-According to the DBE's 2010 statistics report (published in 2012), on average there are 30 learners per teacher, 480 learners per school, and 16 teachers per school.
-The ratio of learners per teacher is roughly the same in all provinces, but the ratio of learners per school varies per province.
-For example, in Gauteng there are 800 learners per school and 28 teachers per school, whereas in the Eastern Cape there are 350 learners per school and 12 teachers per school.
+According to the DBE's 2010 statistics report (published in 2012), there are, on average, 30 learners per teacher, 480 learners per school, and 16 teachers per school.
+The ratio of learners per teacher is roughly the same in all provinces, but the ratio of learners per school varies by province.
+For example, in Gauteng, there are 800 learners per school and 28 teachers per school, whereas in the Eastern Cape, there are 350 learners per school and 12 teachers per school.

-Updated 2013 statistics (published in 2015) is available.
+Updated 2013 statistics (published in 2015) are available.